asdeenner7ec/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 Always strive to write clean, maintainable code that's easy to understand and reason about.
 Avoid over-engineering and premature optimization.
 Remember, code is read far more often than it's written, so invest in clarity and readability."

 In practice, this means using consistent naming conventions, breaking complex tasks into smaller, manageable functions or modules, and adhering to the DRY (Don't Repeat Yourself) principle.
 It also involves embracing modularity and reusable components, version control, and writing automated tests to ensure your code works as intended.
 Lastly, continuously learn from others' experiences and best practices to enhance your coding skills and judgment."

+# 2024-02-25
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, maintainable code first.
+Optimize only when necessary and after profiling.
+Remember that clarity and simplicity often lead to better performance in the long run."

+This quote emphasizes the importance of avoiding over-optimization during the initial stages of development, as it can complicate the codebase and hinder readability.
+Instead, programmers should prioritize clear, logical, and structured coding practices.
+Once the program is functional and requirements are met, optimization can be performed based on data from performance analysis, targeting specific bottlenecks for improvement.